wesleyZero/wesleyZero/README.md

 ### Thanks for visiting 🛸
 I'm an undergraduate student at UC Santa Barbara in Chemical Engineering.
 Looking to start a career in software engineering as a python developer.
-This is my [resume](https://github.com/wesleyZero/wesleyZero/blob/main/Resume_WesleyJohanson_June8_2023.pdf)

 <br/>
 <table><tr><td valign="top" width="50%">